 Coffee continues to be one of the most rapidly evolving markets in the food and beverage industry.
 However, producers are operating in an increasingly challenging environment.
 Climate change is leading to rising temperatures and new rainfall patterns, the result is increased volatility in crop yields, creating price fluctuations and unreliable incomes.
 We’re committed to working with organisations such as Fairtrade, UTZ and the Rainforest Alliance to protect workers, their communities and the environment to ensure that they can continue to sustainably produce ingredients for one of the world’s most consumed beverages.

-By the end of 2020, 50% of our own-brand coffee will be certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic.
+By the end of 2020, 100% of our own-brand coffee will be certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic.
+So far, we have reached 60% of the certification.
 It’s important to remember that production of coffee beans is very labour intensive and sustainable production cannot happen overnight if farmers are to keep up with the demand for this commodity.

 Fish & Seafood

 We recognise our role in protecting and preserving the world’s marine ecosystems and safeguarding fish stocks for the future.
 For this reason, we have developed a buying policy in conjunction with our suppliers and relevant organisations to support the principles of sustainable fishing and aquaculture, and to guarantee a traceable and transparent supply chain.